alexcrichton/rfcs/text/0000-macros-1.1.md

 * `rustc_macro_derive` - defines a new `#[derive]` mode which can be used in a crate.
 The input here is the entire struct that `#[derive]` was attached to, attributes and all.
-The output is expected to *not* include the `struct`/`enum` itself, but rather a number of items to be contextually "placed next to" the initial declaration.
+The output is **expected to include the `struct`/`enum` itself**, as well as any number of items to be contextually "placed next to" the initial declaration.
 Again, though, there is no hygiene, it's as if the source was simply copy/pasted.